Also known as: Jaundice of the newborn, Neonatal hyperbilirubinemia, Bili lights - jaundice, Infant - yellow skin or Newborn - yellow skin

 If the bilirubin level is not too high or is not rising quickly, you can do phototherapy at home with a fiberoptic blanket, which has tiny bright lights in it.
 You may also use a bed that shines light up from the mattress.

-Usually newborn jaundice is not harmful.
-For most babies, jaundice usually gets better without treatment within 1 to 2 weeks.
+Newborn jaundice is not harmful most of the time.
+For most babies, jaundice will get better without treatment within 1 to 2 weeks.

 Jaundice is an emergency if the baby has a fever, has become listless, or is not feeding well.
 Jaundice may be dangerous in high-risk newborns.

 Careful monitoring of all babies during the first 5 days of life can prevent most complications of jaundice.
-Ideally, this includes:
+This includes: